emeraldjava/bhaawp/README.md

 ## TeamResult

-Single Row Per Team, the ID will be FK linked back to the RaceResult
+Ideally a single row per team result, the ID will be FK linked back to the RaceResult so three runners link to the same team.

 <table>
 <tr>